 R U OK? is a question Gavin Larkin started asking in 2009 due to the loss of his father to suicide in 1995.
 His aim, to inspire and empower everyone to meaningfully connect with people around them and support anyone struggling with life.
-Now in 2016, R U OK Day (today), is a widely popular day in the year where Australians are encouraged to communicate and check in with their loved ones with the overall aim of preventing suicide.
+Now, R U OK Day is a widely popular day in the year where Australians are encouraged to communicate and check in with their loved ones with the overall aim of preventing suicide.

 Suicide is a particularly important issue for the LGBTI community given their higher rate of suicidality than any other population in Australia:

 - LGBTI young people aged 16 to 27 are five times more likely to attempt suicide than the general population

 - Transgender people aged 18 and over are nearly eleven times more likely to attempt suicide than the general population